 SEC.
-4.04 METHODOLOGY FOR THE PROJECT
+4.04 METHODOLOGY USED FOR THE PROJECT

-Offerors must provide comprehensive narrative statements that set out how the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's projects timeline.
+Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's project schedule.

 SEC.
-4.05 MANAGEMENT AND STAFFING PLAN USED FOR THE PROJECT
+4.05 MANAGEMENT PLAN FOR THE PROJECT